duberg/annette-sphera/README.md

 sbt ~annette-sphera-server/reStart
 ```

-This project is based on ideas and source code of Valery Lobachev (https://github.com/valerylobachev)
+This project is based on ideas and source code of dmitry.rogachev (https://github.com/valerylobachev)